tito-arch/BABC-2/content/posts/should-kenyans-get-excited-about-digital-plates.md

 +++
 # What are digital number plates?

-These are next-generation vehicle identification devices mounted on car bumpers that emit radio signals to provide tracking information and additional data.
+Digital number plates are next-generation vehicle identification devices mounted on car bumpers that emit radio signals to provide tracking information and additional data.

-We have seen a lot of technologies being used on our roads to aid fight against breaking the national transport laws including [cameras](https://roadsafety.transport.nsw.gov.au/speeding/speedcameras/howdo_theywork.html) installed along the **Ksh 32 billion (US$360 million)** Thika Superhighway or sophisticated [**radar guns **](https://en.wikipedia.org/wiki/Radar_speed_gun)that get you pulled over.
+We have seen a lot of technologies being used on our roads to aid fight against breaking the national transport laws including [cameras](https://roadsafety.transport.nsw.gov.au/speeding/speedcameras/howdo_theywork.html) installed along the **Ksh 32 billion (US$360 million)** Thika Superhighway or sophisticated [radar guns ](https://en.wikipedia.org/wiki/Radar_speed_gun)that get you pulled over.

 Ever wondered how KENHA intelligence identifies all trucks that could be above a certain mass captures the number plate and displays it on an LED screen with instructions (**_KDD 405Z <EXIT_**) to filter which vehicles to be inspected on the weighing bridge?
 [Read more. ](https://uzalendonews.co.ke/kenha-installs-spy-cameras-to-nab-rogue-transporters/)